-An Annual Moderation Plan covers a specific date range and needs to include the following:
+An Annual Moderation Plan (see APPENDIX 3 for Process Map) covers a specific date range and needs to include the following:

 - The programme of study being covered. - An overview or rationale outlining the principles on which the moderation is based.